image

 Tagoe also stressed the importance of enforcement, urging the AMA to maintain strict compliance measures to uphold discipline among ratepayers.

-The AMA plans to provide continuous guidance and support for users to ensure inclusivity and widespread adoption of the platform.
-By embracing technology, the assembly hopes to foster a culture of transparency and efficiency, ultimately enhancing its revenue generation capacity.
+The AMA plans to provide continuous guidance and support for users to ensure inclusivity and widespread adoption of the platform. embracing technology, the assembly hopes to foster a culture of transparency and efficiency, ultimately enhancing its revenue generation capacity.

 This website uses cookies.